Mutation testing: Mutation testing overview

 These conditions are collectively called the RIP model.

 Weak mutation testing (or weak mutation coverage) requires that only the first and second conditions are satisfied.
 Strong mutation testing requires that all three conditions are satisfied.
 Strong mutation is more powerful, since it ensures that the test suite can really catch the problems.
 Weak mutation is closely related to code coverage methods.
 It requires much less computing power to ensure that the test suite satisfies weak mutation testing than strong mutation testing.

 However, there are cases where it is not possible to find a test case that could kill this mutant.
 The resulting program is behaviorally equivalent to the original one.
 Such mutants are called equivalent mutants.

 Equivalent mutants detection is one of biggest obstacles for practical usage of mutation testing.
 The effort needed to check if mutants are equivalent or not can be very high even for small programs.
-A systematic literature review of a wide range of approaches to overcome the Equivalent Mutant Problem identified 17 relevant techniques (in 22 articles) and three categories of techniques: detecting (DEM); suggesting (SEM); and avoiding equivalent mutant generation (AEMG).
+A 2014 systematic literature review of a wide range of approaches to overcome the Equivalent Mutant Problem identified 17 relevant techniques (in 22 articles) and three categories of techniques: detecting (DEM); suggesting (SEM); and avoiding equivalent mutant generation (AEMG).
 The experiment indicated that Higher Order Mutation in general and JudyDiffOp strategy in particular provide a promising approach to the Equivalent Mutant Problem.

 In addition to equivalent mutants, there are subsumed mutants which are mutants that exist in the same source code location as another mutant, and are said to be "subsumed" by the other mutant.
 Subsumed mutants are not visible to a mutation testing tool, and do not contribute to coverage metrics.
 For example, let's say you have two mutants, A and B, that both change a line of code in the same way.
 Mutant A is tested first, and the result is that the code is not working correctly.
 Mutant B is then tested, and the result is the same as with mutant A. In this case, Mutant B is considered to be subsumed by Mutant A, since the result of testing Mutant B is the same as the result of testing Mutant A. Therefore, Mutant B does not need to be tested, as the result will be the same as Mutant A.

 Mutation operators

+To make syntactic changes to a program, a mutation operator serves as a guideline that substitutes portions of the source code.
+Given that mutations depend on these operators, scholars have created a collection of mutation operators to accommodate different programming languages, like Java.
+The effectiveness of these mutation operators plays a pivotal role in mutation testing.

 Many mutation operators have been explored by researchers.
 Here are some examples of mutation operators for imperative languages: